-21.16 Off-Site Provision
+21.17 Off-site provision

-21.16.1 In exceptional circumstances, where is can be robustly justified, the Council may accept all, or an element of the affordable housing, to be provided off-site.
+21.17.1 In exceptional circumstances on sites of 25 or more, where it can be robustly justified, the Council may accept all, or an element of the affordable housing, to be provided off-site.
 In these circumstances the first preference is for the units to be provided by the developer on another site.
 The Council has absolute discretion on the location of the alternative site.
-Developers will have to provide an increase in the number of affordable units provided to take into account the increase in market units on the original site.
-The percentage agreed on the original site will be applied across both sites.
+Developers will have to provide more affordable units on the 'off-site' land than was originally proposed on the site.
+This is because there is an increase in the number of market units being developed on the original site.
+The working example in paragraph 21.17.2 shows how this calculation works.